h2oai/h2o4gpu/README.md

 released as a stand-alone R package.
 All algorithms supported by H2O4GPU will be exposed in both Python and R in the future.

-Another primary goal is to support all operations the GPU via the [GOAI initiative](https://devblogs.nvidia.com/parallelforall/goai-open-gpu-accelerated-data-analytics/).
+Another primary goal is to support all operations on the GPU via the [GOAI initiative](https://devblogs.nvidia.com/parallelforall/goai-open-gpu-accelerated-data-analytics/).
 This involves ensuring the GPU algorithms can take and return GPU